BODY OF EVIDENCE

 As a side note, Michael is never seen or mentioned again.

 Body of Evidence just rushes through things, never bothering to explain anything.
 Whether it was done to try and "surprise" viewers or through laziness, you marvel at the pretty much bonkers story.
 We very late in the film discover that the sex tape had something of a bonus feature: a clip of Joanne, nude, that Marsh had shot himself.
-Apart from wondering why a fellow attorney would bother watching a tape after it had appeared to have ended, one wonders why Joanne having a relationship is a shock.
+Apart from wondering why a fellow attorney would bother watching a tape after it had appeared to have ended, one wonders why Joanne having a relationship with Marsh is a shock.

 Rebecca and Sharon immediately recognize each other in the ladies' restroom, but as far as we know neither actually knows what the other looks like.